dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 ![](../Images/Persistence 4.PNG)

-If everything is working correctly, the GUIDs should appear in the `PartitionKey` column, and the qualified class name of the grains should appear in the `RowKey` column.
+If everything is working correctly, the grain keys should appear in the `PartitionKey` column, and the qualified class name of the grains should appear in the `RowKey` column.

 ## Mixing Things